 Education Studies Internship Course Policy

-International students should first consult with the advisor to verify eligibility as EDST-UE 1605 can only count towards the restricted electives requirement.
+International students should first consult with their advisor to verify eligibility as EDST-UE 1605 can only count towards the restricted electives requirement.
 If approved to enroll in the course, international students will also need to contact the Office of Global Services and apply for Curricular Practical Training authorization (CPT).
 Failure to receive CPT authorization will prevent the student from participating in the internship.

 Course Substitutions/Exemptions